 The throw that sent India back home Ravindra Jadeja and MS Dhoni got India back in the game via one of the best partnerships of the tournament.
 It all came down to 31 runs off two overs and India had M.S.Dhoni on the crease - someone who has been doing this for India since the past 15 years.
 He has chased down the targets under similar circumstances for quite a few times in the past.
 The 49th over started with M.S.Dhoni smashing one over point.
 A dot ball followed and the pressure mounted.
 Dhoni fended awkwardly at the third ball and as the ball rolled down to the fine leg, Martin Guptill got to the ball like a bunny and fired a throw at the keeper's end with a hawk's eye.
 He nailed in the throw and the replays confirmed that M.S.Dhoni was an inch short of his ground.
 Martin Guptill who had a poor tournament with the bat so far, threw India out of the world cup and led his team to the final.

-Despite losing three to four quick wickets and then back to back blows to the Indian batting line up, it Jadeja who lifted hopes of winning the semis with his flamboyant and sensible knock but in the 47.5 the over Jadeja trying to really finish it off and tried to hit for a massive six but couldn't execute it and Williamson easily taking the catch.
-Jadeja falls on 77 off 59.
-This was a big jolt and then all hopes dashed with a runout when Dhoni was caught short of the crease by a Guptill's cracking throw.
+Despite losing three to four quick wickets and then back to back blows to the Indian batting line up, it was Jadeja who lifted the hopes of winning the semis with his flamboyant and sensible knock.
+But in the 47th over, trying to really finish it off, Jadeja tried to hit a massive six but couldn't execute it and Williamson easily took the catch.
+Jadeja fell on 77 off 59.
+This was a big jolt and then all hopes crashed with a runout when Dhoni was caught short of the crease by Guptill's cracking throw.

-The performance by Jadeja and Dhoni were commendable under pressure.
+The performance by Jadeja and Dhoni under pressure were commendable.
 Despite playing great cricket, it wasn't India's day.
 Hard luck!